lkiesow/leihs-wiki/Availability.md

 * For every reservation in *running reservations* do:
     1. Determine the time span in which the quantity of one item of the model is unavailable for.
 Factors to consider:
         * Is an item already assigned?
         * Do we deal with a delayed, outstanding return of the item?
-If yes, what is the replacement interval?
-(What is it exactly???
-Currently it's 1 month.)
+If yes, what is the replacement interval? <mark>(What is it exactly???
+Currently it's 1 month.)</mark>
         * Is start or end date in the past?
         * What is the maintenance period of the model?